 Step 5: Preview or test engraving

-Perform a light outline engraving to check the alignment.
+Perform a light outline engraving to check alignment.

 Start the engraving and monitor the process.

-Ideal for detailed logos, texts or small graphics
+Ideal for detailed logos, text, or small graphics

 Fast and repeatable for larger quantities of engraved spoons

-The laser device must be powerful and offer sufficient space.
+Laser machine must be powerful and offer sufficient space

-Engraving a spoon with a rotary tool is a practical and cost-effective option.
-It's ideal for DIY enthusiasts who want to engrave simple designs, initials, or patterns onto metal or wooden spoons without having to purchase expensive machines.
+Engraving a spoon with a rotary tool is a practical and cost-effective method.
+Ideal for DIY enthusiasts who want to engrave simple designs, initials, or patterns on metal or wooden spoons without purchasing expensive machinery.

 - Rotary tool or electric engraving pen